 Amazing ‘New’ Deep House DJ

 First of all, let me clarify that you know the British indie rock come post-punk revival band, Bloc Party (it kinda kills the whole surprise if you don’t, though not House, I would still highly recommend checking them out), I know, not House related at all, right?
-But that is exactly it, lead singer and guitarist, Kele Okereke, has made a fantastic transition into the world of House music!
+But that is exactly it, lead singer and guitarist, Kele Okereke, has made a fantastic transition into the world & tracks of Deep House music!

 Like I said, I am a few years behind on this, but that cannot take away this mans talent nor the importance of sharing this news with the blogsphere.
 Below you’ll find I’ve conveniently left you a link to check out Kele’s latest track ‘Candy Flip’ due for release the 14th of April (just a few days away!) and then I’m going to run you though a bit of information about this man and his awesome reincarnation into House!